openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/anomaly_detection.rst

 It allows running the model on the Intel hardware much more efficient, especially on the CPU.
 Also, the resulting IR model is required to run POT optimization.
 IR model consists of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.

-2. We can run the below command line to export the trained model and save the exported model to the ``openvino_models`` folder:
+2. We can run the below command line to export the trained model and save the exported model to the ``openvino`` folder:

 .. code-block::

     otx export ote_anomaly_detection_padim \
         --load-weights otx-workspace-ANOMALY_DETECTION/models/weights.pth \
-        --output otx-workspace-ANOMALY_DETECTION/openvino_models
+        --output otx-workspace-ANOMALY_DETECTION/openvino

 You will see the outputs similar to the following: